sdiehl/wiwinwlh/tutorial.md

 --------

-Newtypes are a form of zero-cost abstraction that allows developers to specify compile-time names for types which have the same underlying representation for which the developer wishes to expose a more restrictive interface.
+Newtypes are a form of zero-cost abstraction that allows developers to specify compile-time names for types for which the developer wishes to expose a more restrictive interface.
+They’re zero-cost because these new types end up with the same underlying representation as the things they differentiate.
 This allows the compiler to distinguish between different types which have representationally identical but semantically different.

-For instance velocity can be represented as a scalar quantity represent as a double but the user may not want to mix doubles with vector quantities.
+For instance velocity can be represented as a scalar quantity represented as a double but the user may not want to mix doubles with other vector quantities.
 Newtypes allow us to distinguish between scalars and vectors at compile time so that no accidental calculations can occur.

 ```haskell
 newtype Velocity = Velocity Double
 ```

-Most importantly these newtypes disappear during compilation and the velocity type is represented simply as just a machine double with no overhead.
+Most importantly these newtypes disappear during compilation and the velocity type will be represented as simply just a machine double with no overhead.

 See also the section on [Newtype Deriving] for a further discussion of tricks involved with handling newtypes.